devopsleigh/traefik/README.md

 ## Usage

+### DNS

+Each service will need a DNS CNAME to point to the Traefik host.

+### Proxy for other hosts

+Rename `custom.yml.example` to `custom.yml` and edit to configure services that this Traefik instance will proxy (another VM or a NAS, for example).

+### Docker

 There are a few configurations to be made to allow Traefik to proxy Docker containers.

 1. On your DNS provider, create a CNAME for the new service and set the target to the host running Traefik.